11bus11/book-store1/README.md

 ### Checkout

+### Messages

 ### Admin
+The admin can add, edit and remove products thru the admin page.
+They input all the info about the books and then they show up in the category chosen.
+If needed they can also add more categories.
+The same goes for the articles.

 ### Potential Features
 - If I had the time I would expand on the categories and sorting options.